gw2-addon-loader/GW2-Addon-Manager/README.md

 - <a href="https://www.newtonsoft.com/json">JSON.Net</a> (bundled with executable)

 #### To-Do:
-- Look into adding support for TACO, GW2Hook, and Reshade
+- Look into adding support for TACO and GW2Hook
 - Add ability to install selected add-on if it doesn't already exist/check to see how much of that works already with the current version
 - Add option to delete selected add-ons instead of updating/installing them, and make it be able to resolve dll chainloading conflicts that may be created by the deletion
 - Change d912pxy archive extraction to extract files individually with overwrite=true instead of deleting the old directory and extracting the new one in its place wholesale, in order to hopefully preserve cached shaders